julzzheng/nash-staking-report/README.md

 For now this script only works for the Chrome Browser and you might have to [download](https://chromedriver.storage.googleapis.com/index.html) a suitable Selenium driver if the available drivers do not work for you.

+If you don't have a Nash account yet, feel free to sign up [here](https://app.nash.io/create-account?code=2TnCEZ).

 ## Getting Started

 ### Prerequisites